/ Willow Springs Work Accident Lawyer

 Accessing Long-Term Disability Compensation in Illinois

-If your occupational accident causes a long-term impairment, you may be eligible for ongoing financial support under Illinois law.
-These entitlements are meant to account for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a lasting condition, you may be entitled to further compensation under Illinois law.
+These payments are meant to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: